✅C. AWS Glacier

-A. AWS Relational Database Service (AWS RDS) is a managed database service, not a storage service.
+A. AWS RDS – This is a managed database service, not a storage service, even though it stores data.

 The two AWS Storage services among the options provided are: